 - Plaza Nueva

-Accommodation: Santiago Apartments Bilbao offers large apartments with private kitchens, washing machines and other facilities.
+Accommodation: Santiago Apartments Bilbao offers large apartments with private kitchens, washing machines, and other facilities.
 It is also conveniently located close to the bus stop and taxi rank.
-A good backpackers option is the contemporary Ganbara Hostel, that includes a free breakfast and guest kitchen.
+A good backpacker option is the contemporary Ganbara Hostel, which includes a free breakfast and guest kitchen.

 Day 5: San Sebastian